pailhead/three-screen-quad/README.md

 ##Todo

-Expose a better mechanism to attach a material.
+- Expose a better mechanism to attach a material.
 Right now you can pass a `fragmentShader` argument, but the uniforms are obscured.
 You can still access them though with 'myScreenQuadInstance.material.uniforms'.
+- Add right, bottom anchors.
+- Allow for aspect to be locked when resizing in one axis.

 A simple shader that reads the `uTexture` uniform: